 The McKenzie-Elliott School of Nursing

-At the McKenzie-Elliott School of Nursing, we prepare compassionate, culturally aware professionals to lead in today’s evolving healthcare landscape.
-Part of UNC Pembroke’s College of Health Sciences, our programs blend academic excellence, clinical experience and a deep commitment to service.
+At the McKenzie-Elliott School of Nursing, we prepare compassionate, culturally aware professionals to lead in today's evolving healthcare landscape.
+Our programs blend academic excellence, clinical experience and a deep commitment to service.
+Whether you're starting or advancing your career, our nursing degrees offer a transformative education rooted in hands-on learning and community impact.

 Program Highlights